Roseman University Six-Point Mastery Learning Model

 Active & Collaborative Learning

-With Roseman University unique teaching method, the Six-Point Mastery Learning Model, professors become more of an educational facilitator than that of a lecturer, incorporating a wide variety of activities that include the opportunity for students to listen, read, hear, think, discuss, reflect upon, and study each area intently during a given class period through discussions, case presentations, simulations, role-playing, debates, group projects, and various other activities that encourage participation, foster student interest, and increase motivation.
+With our unique teaching method, the Roseman University Six-Point Mastery Learning Model, professors become more of an educational facilitator than that of a lecturer, incorporating a wide variety of activities that include the opportunity for students to listen, read, hear, think, discuss, reflect upon, and study each area intently during a given class period through discussions, case presentations, simulations, role-playing, debates, group projects, and various other activities that encourage participation, foster student interest, and increase motivation.
 These accommodate varied learning styles, and reinforce the concepts, knowledge, and application of the materials presented by the professors.
 The system also incorporates a team environment that mirrors today’s healthcare settings.
 Instead of students competing with their peers to achieve the highest grades, the learning environment encourages and requires cooperation, creating more competent professionals who can work collaboratively with others.

 Roseman University teaching method produces graduates that are competent, and to provide an educational environment that ensures high levels of achievement from all students.
 Most educational models determine student achievement based on norm-referenced exams, and compare each student’s performance to that of his or her peers through a “curved” grading system with a passing grade set at around 70 percent.